nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * **`delete`** `3` : Deletes the **3rd show** shown in the current list.

 * **`exit`** : Exits the app.

-6. For a quick overview of all available commands, please refer to our [command summary](#command-summary).

-7. For details of each command, please proceed to the [Commands](#commands) section below.

-[INSERT IMAGE HERE]

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)